roppa/renamer/README.md

  2. We have a JSON array, with a title for each file, in order of the files in #1
  3. The title needs to be formatted as such to make it suitable for use over http
  4. The files need to be renamed, using the formatted title from #3

+# rename

+Can be run as a command line or a function call.

+Takes a directory path param, and an array of target files.

+If number of files in directory do not match the length of array, an error is thrown.

+# Utils

+## formatTitle(string)

+Takes a string and converts it to lowercase, replaces any non-alphanumeric to a hyphen.

+Example:

+'The Declaration of Independence 1817–1819' becomes 'the-declaration-of-independence-1817-1819'.